viraj-kulkarni1125/Spambot/README.md

 This allows you to choose a target, what message to send, and how many messages to send them that message.

+You need everything in the repository.
+DO NOT RUN THE *geckodriver.exe* file.
+This and the logs just merely need to be in the same folder as the spambot python script.

 # Prequisites
 Your resolution must be 1920x1080 and must have [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/browsers/).
 This does not currently work with other  You also need the latest version of [Python 3.7](https://www.python.org/downloads/release/python-374/) and you need [Git BASH](https://gitforwindows.org/) which is a command-line interface (CLI).
 You also need the packages:
 - Selenium